codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 and Codefresh will automatically set it up once you accept the permissions required.
 If you have problems with OAuth2 or the provider does not support it, you need to manually create credentials by yourself in your git account and then enter them into Codefresh.

-In the case of an on-premises Git provider you also need to fill in the URL where the provider is installed.
+In the case of an on-premises Git provider, you also need to fill in the URL where the provider is installed.

 ## SSH Keys